-The Methodist New Connexion had been the first movement to break with the main body of Wesleyans, shortly after Methodist preacher Alexander Kilham wrote a pamphlet advocating certain radical views in 1795.
-One of these views was his wish to reform Wesley’s position that Methodists should go to the Parish Church to partake of the Sacrament of the Lord’s Supper.
+The Methodist New Connexion had been the first movement to break with the main body of Wesleyans, shortly after Methodist preacher Alexander Kilham (right) wrote a pamphlet advocating certain radical views in 1795.
+One of these views reflected his wish to reform Wesley’s position that Methodists should go to the Parish Church to partake of the Sacrament of the Lord’s Supper.
 He suggested instead that people should receive the ordinance of the Lord’s Supper at their own places of worship and from their own ministers.

 He also desired that the laity should have a greater say in Methodist Church government.